gdiet/backup/README.md

 A number of **command line** utilities for the dedup file system is available through the `fsc` command.
 Like the other utilities, `fsc` accepts the optional `repo=<target directory>` parameter. `fsc` is not meant to be run without additional parameters.

-#### Copy Files And Folders To The DedupFS
+#### Copy Files And Directories To The DedupFS

 This is an **experimental** utility introduced with version 5.1, meaning it might not work in all details as expected, but it does **not** mean that it might corrupt your repository.

-Use `fsc backup <source> <target>` to copy files and folders to the dedup file system without having to mount it first.
+Use `fsc backup <source> <target>` to copy files and directories to the dedup file system without having to mount it first.

 `source` must be a readable file or directory on your computer.

 `target` can be e.g. `/backups/photos/[yyyy.MM.dd_HH.mm]`.
-In this example, the backup utility will look in the DedupFS for the folder `/backup/photos/` (and exit if the folder doesn't exist).
-There, it will create a folder named by the current date like `2022.10.30_11.14`.
+In this example, the backup utility will look in the DedupFS for the directory `/backup/photos/` (and exit if the directory doesn't exist).
+There, it will create a directory named by the current date like `2022.10.30_11.14`.
 Then it will copy the `source` there.

 Technically speaking the date formatting works as follows: In `target`, everything within square brackets `[...]` is used as [java.text.SimpleDateFormat](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/text/SimpleDateFormat.html) for formatting the current date/time unless the opening square bracket is escaped with a backslash `\`.